 The SRA has been compiled in view of a broad time span of five to ten years.
-It will be thoroughly reviewed five years after its initial publication, in order to identify new research areas or fields of applications, and to what extent the framework conditions have evolved.
+It will be thoroughly reviewed every two to three years after its initial publication, in order to identify new research areas or fields of applications, and determine the extent to which the framework conditions have evolved.

-3 SMART ELECTRICAL GRIDS
+3 SMART ELECTRICITY GRIDS